khanduict/Power-BI-Paginated-Report/README.md

   - Now go to Parameter Folder in the power bi Report builder left pane
     - Incase if there is a default parameter already created -> right click on that particular parameter - select parameter properties
     - Incase if there is no default parameter, then right click on the Parameter folder -> Add Parameter
-    - Select Default values -> Get values from a query  -> select dataset folder and value field which you just created and then click OK
+    - Select "Default values" -> Get values from a query  -> select dataset folder and value field which you just created and then click OK

+  - Finally Run the report

+# Total
+  - Right click on cell -> select Expression
+  - select "field dataset"
+  - type =SUM( double click on the particular data e.g actual price and then close the parenthesis ) and then click OK
+  - Lets do the same for TOTAL -> right click on the above cell -> select expression -> copy the query
+  - Right click on the total cell -> select expression -> paste the above copied query -> OK
+  - Finally Run